ncatlab/nlab-content/pages/4/4/5/6/16544/content.md

  \,.
 $$

-Sometimes the term *co-Kleisli category* is encountered, but this is redundant, since there is only one notation of Kleisli category for a comonad.
+Sometimes the term *co-Kleisli category* is encountered, but this is redundant, since there is only one notion of Kleisli category for a comonad.

 ## Examples
  {#Examples}